mtntruong/AGTC/README.md

 If you want to change the environment name, edit the first line of `env.yml` before creating the environment.

 ### Data preprocessing
-Please see the scripts in `Data-Preparation` folder in each task.
-Note that the data for HDR imaging have not been uploaded yet.
+The `Data-Preparation` folder in each task contains datasets and source codes for preprocessing.
+The HSI datasets are included in the repository, while the HDR image datasets are uploaded to OneDrive (the links are provided in a text file).
+Note that the low dynamic range images in the HDR image datasets were already warped (aligned).

 ## Training
 ```